Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Shop for your best rate — and consider a variable one.

 Around 2M Canadians are coming up for renewal within the next couple of years.
-Even if rates continue to go down in 2024, homeowners will still take a budget hit by renewing into higher rates.
+Even if rates continue to go down into 2025, homeowners will still take a budget hit by renewing into higher rates.

 The most important thing you can do in this market is shop around for your best rate and product.
 Many Canadians are still very unaware that they don't have to stick to their bank for a mortgage.